American Poolplayers Association

-The American Poolplayers Association (APA) is a governing body for amateur pool (pocket billiards) competition in the United States.
+The American Poolplayers Association (APA) is a pool league for amateur pool (pocket billiards) competition in the United States.
 The APA conducts pool leagues and tournaments in the disciplines of eight-ball and nine-ball with a unified ruleset.
 The organization was founded in 1981 by professional pool players Terry Bell and Larry Hubbart, with roots dating back to the National Pool League (NPL), founded in 1979.
-The APA bills itself as the largest pool league in the world with a membership of nearly 250,000 players in the United States, Canada, Japan, and China.
+The APA bills itself as the largest pool league in the world with a membership of more than 250,000 players in the United States, Canada, Japan, and Singapore.
 The organization franchises its local league operations worldwide; some of these league operators are former professional pool players, including Ewa Laurance and Jeanette Lee.
 The APA is headquartered in Lake St. Louis, Missouri.